freeVM/freeVM/adaptors/ehwa/README.txt

 NOTE:

-1) On Windows* AutoIt3 home should be added to the PATH before the EHWA scenario run
+1) On Windows* AutoIt3 home should be added to the PATH before the EHWA scenario run To install the tool on Windows 2003 installer should be used.
+Otherwise (in case of zipped version) the tool may not be launched.

 2) The problems may exist with X11 GUITest installation on Linux/em64t.
    It is recommended to use X11 GUITest-0.20 version.